jkrumow/ActorKit/README.md

 *Special behavior for pools:*

-- when the pool actor itself crashes the whole pool is recreated completely and all unprocessed messages are lost
+- when the pool actor itself crashes the whole pool is recreated completely and the content of all mailboxes  will be processed by the new pool instance

-- when an actor inside the pool crashes only this actor is recreated and its mailbox content will be processed by its successor
+- when an actor inside the pool crashes only this instance is recreated and its mailbox content will be processed by its successor

 You can also communicate a crash manually by calling `crashWithError:`: